ecosense-au-dk/karibu-tutorial/helloworld.md

 Version 4 / April 2014.

-This document summarizes the programming process involved in developing the client side software, and the backend plug-in, to allow clients to send data to the EcoSense backend for storage.
+This document summarizes the programming process involved in developing the client side software, and the backend configuration objects, to allow clients to send data to server side storage.
 It is based upon the developed framework called *Karibu*.
 (Karibu is Swahili for "welcome").

 *NOTE*: The Karibu system is stable but the current tutorial is still in development.

-**Henrik Baerbak Christensen, Aarhus University**
+**Henrik Bærbak Christensen, Aarhus University**

 Overview of the process
 ----

-Below I will describe a *staged testing process* which strives to emphasize agile software development **fast development of reliable software** .
-The staging involves several stages:

-0. Make your core client side and backend side software work in a *single node environment* (validates your code in a non-distributed environment.)
+Below I will describe side and backend side software work in a *single node environment* (validates your code in a non-distributed environment.)
 Karibu is designed to allow you to build the entire client side user interface and domain logic in this environment thus